anoop142/cowin-cli/README.md

 The `-i` option displays all extra info like date, vaccine name, age...
 `-b'` prints only bookable centers.
-`-public` make use the public url to list.
+`-p` make use the protected URL to list.

-> **Note** : use gen mode(-gen) to generate  token first ,if you are facing unathenticated error.
-See here

-> Do not alter token.txt.
-If you did, delete token.txt and gen again.

 ### **Book Vaccine**